bruceravel/demeter/documentation/Artemis/fit/sanity.rst

    those strings for other purposes.
 Although not strictly necessary, this check is enforced by default when using :demeter:`larch`.

 #.
-Check that there are no unresolved merge parameters.
+Check that there are no unresolved merge parameters. *This feature
+   is not yet implemented.*

 #.
 Check that GDS math expressions do not have loops or cycles in their
    definitions.
 For example, either of the following would trigger this